genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 ### Align step by step

 Now let's align!
-Give `bwa mem` the reference, followed by the read 1 and read 2 FASTQ files, and pipe the output to a file.
+Give `bwa mem` the reference, followed by the read 1 and read 2 FASTQ files, and redirect the output to a file.

 ```bash
 /usr/gitc/bwa mem ref/hla_and_brca_genes.fa unaligned/normal/2895499331_1.fastq.gz unaligned/normal/2895499331_2.fastq.gz >aligned/normal/2895499331.sam